harshitamhaske/Cooling-Fan-Controller/README.md

 [![Watch the video](https://img.youtube.com/vi/mxKSksMRdLQ/maxresdefault.jpg)](https://youtube.com/shorts/mxKSksMRdLQ?si=BEHZy_Kr5yB6QxUk)

-As demonstrated in the video, the project successfully controls the speed of the motor based on the temperature read by the temperature sensor.
-Further, by reducing the cycle time of each task and reducing the time-slice to a suitably small value, I improved the responsiveness of the system.
+As demonstrated in the video, the project successfully controls the speed of the motor based on the temperature read (> 27deg C) by the temperature sensor.
+Further, by reducing the cycle time of each task and reducing the time-slice to a suitably small value, I also improved the responsiveness of the system.

 References